 Maybe it’s something else.
 Maybe it’s something I’ve done, just a spat.

 He came back, something concealed in his right hand.

 Perhaps it's something I brought here which upsets him.
 What’d I bring to the bedroom?
 What’s in his paw?

 Inside was a diamond engagement ring.
 A tear welled up.
-I was stunned, in a quandary of remorse, guilt swept into me.
+I was stunned, in a quandary of remorse, guilt.
 He finally said what he’d suppressed saying.